Prashant-108538-Soni/SharingData/README.md

 import 'package:flutter/material.dart';

-/// A customizable widget to display the status of a bill payment.
+/// A compact label widget to display the payment status of a bill.
+///
-/// This widget presents a status text within a container that features a
+/// Shows uppercase status text inside a container with custom
-/// colored border and background, both derived from the provided color parameters.
-/// The text is automatically converted to uppercase and styled with a bold font.
-/// This widget provides internal horizontal and vertical padding for its content
-/// and defines its width based on the content's size and parent constraints.
+/// background and border color.
+Commonly used for statuses like

-class PaymentStatus extends StatelessWidget {
+/// "PAID", "PENDING", or "FAILED". class PaymentStatus extends StatelessWidget {
-  /// The status string to be displayed (e.g., "Paid", "Pending", "Failed").
+  /// Status label to display (e.g., "Paid", "Failed").
+  /// Rendered in uppercase.
-  /// This text will be converted to uppercase. final String status;
+  final String status;

-  /// The color used for the text and the border of the container. final Color borderTextColor;
+  /// Color for the border and text. final Color borderTextColor;

-  /// The background color of the status container. final Color backgroundColor;
+  /// Background color of the container. final Color backgroundColor;

-  /// Creates a BillPaymentStatus widget. const PaymentStatus({
+  const PaymentStatus({
     super.key,
     required this.status,